dxw/playbook/playbook.md

 1. **Focus on impact and sustainable change**

    We’re here to create significant long-term change.
-We won’t get involved if we don’t believe thet’s possible.
+We won’t get involved if we don’t believe that’s possible.

 1. **Question the brief**